 Since I just mentioned it, snifter, rocks glass or flute?
-A flute is a champagne glass used to serve, sparkling white wine, bubbly cocktails or the obvious, champagne.
+A flute is a champagne glass used to serve sparkling white wine, bubbly cocktails or the obvious, champagne.
 Wondering what a bubbly cocktail is?
-Any cocktail where the feature ingredient is champagne or sparkling white wine.
+Any cocktail where the featured ingredient is champagne or sparkling white wine.
 Ex: Mimosa.
-A snifter, is a glass with a small stem and wide, wide bottom that narrows towards the top.
-It is typically used to serve brown spirits such as brandy, cognac etc. Rocksglasses are used to serve highballs, cocktails and certain spirits.
+A snifter is a glass with a small stem and wide bottom that narrows towards the top.
+It is typically used to serve brown spirits such as brandy, cognac etc. Rocks glasses are used to serve highballs, cocktails and certain spirits.

 Now let’s talk Martinis.

-Shaken vs Stirred, Bruising Shaken vs Stirred is obvious, the answer is in the words, but which one bruises the gin?
-‘Bruising” is a term used to define a change in the taste of the gin.
+Shaken vs Stirred is obvious; the answer is in the words, but which one bruises the gin?
+“Bruising” is a term used to define a change in the taste of the gin.
 This change typically results from shaking it.
-Since we’re talking about Martini’s most people know that they contain Vermouth but how much Vermouth is responsible for a dry or wet martini?
+Since we’re talking about Martini, most people know that they contain Vermouth but how much Vermouth is responsible for a dry or wet martini?
 Would you like a twist?
 Do you like it dirty?
 Maybe you prefer a Gibson.
 Okay, I said some like it dirty, get your mind out of the gutter.

 Now, what about the people?

 My favourite people and one of the most important to be nice too.
 Many people view them as slaves, but an awesome barback can make or break your night.
 A barback is a bartender’s best friend.
 They do all the hard work.
 They stock your fridge, make your mix, handle your glassware, get rid of your empties, and if you’re nice to them, they will do pretty much anything you need, even if it’s not their job.
 Make sure you develop a good relationship with your barback, treat them with respect and as an integral part of your team because they are.
 They will be your lifeline in your darkest and busiest of times.